New British climbs on Innaarsuit in Greenland

 Day two on the wall brought much of the same, Indie had been suffering from a cut and small infection on her foot sustained from a river crossing a week previously and so she took a rest day.
 Chris and I headed back to the wall to add some more pitches.
 The weather was perfect and we managed to push 2 more 40m lengths up the wall that included another stunning E3/4 cracked groove.
 Route finding was turning out to be harder than expected with the wall being so bulged that we could see little of the climbing above.
 A fact realised when I did a 50m pitch up what we hoped would link into the next system, only to find no gear at the top and instead a huge blank overhanging wall, resulting in a hourr lead of down-climbing back to the belay where poor Chris sat shivering and coughing.
 Another 12 hours of effort for just two more pitches.

 We were aiming for what we thought was a large ledge, around 200m up in which we hoped we could use as a good halfway point to fix lines and set up a small camp or bivvy.
-Only about 30/40m separated us from our would be sanctuary but the climbing above looked harder than what had previously encountered, It was a real make or break for the line and Chris pulled out a stellar lead on our third day to pass some very bold moves up a thin groove to small ledge we had spotted in our binoculars.
-That was it we thought as we quickly made ourselves busy cleaning up the belay and making ready the haul bag.
+Only about 30/40m separated us from our would be sanctuary but the climbing above looked harder than what had previously encountered.
+It was a real make or break for the line and Chris pulled out a stellar lead on our third day to pass some very bold moves up a thin groove to small ledge we had spotted in our binoculars.
+That was it, we thought as we quickly made ourselves busy cleaning up the belay and making the haul bag ready.
 We were very wrong.
 2 hours later Chris hadn’t moved.
-A few expeditions up the blank wall below our ledge objective on nothing but skyhooks had proved fruitless and he decided to hand drill a small bolt as the only feasible way up safely was to at least get some protection before questing onwards.
+A few expeditions up the blank wall below our ledge objective on nothing but skyhooks had proved fruitless and he decided to hand drill a small bolt; the only feasible way up safely was to get at least some protection before questing onwards.
 It was very lucky that he did as an hour later when forging onwards Chris took a huge fall when a flake and skyhook snapped.
-The fall had there not been the bolt would have been monstrous.
+The fall, had there not been the bolt, would have been monstrous.

 The end of the pitch and resulting ledge marked day 3 on the wall and with weather coming in we knew it was our last day for a while.
-Sadly the ledge was not the party ledge we had hoped for being only just wide enough for the three of us to stand on and any camp was out of the question without some serious time consuming faff.
-We packed the haul bag with all the rack on a spot we hoped wouldn’t turn into too much of a waterfall and descended the 200m back to the ground using the the entire length of our non leading lines.
+Sadly the ledge was not the party ledge we had hoped for, being only just wide enough for the three of us to stand on.
+Any camp was out of the question without some serious time-consuming faff.
+We packed the haul bag with all the rack on a spot we hoped wouldn’t turn into too much of a waterfall and descended the 200m back to the ground using the the entire length of our non-leading lines.

 Our time in our small camp began to creep to an end.
 We barely knew the day of the month as we went in our cycle of climbing every day in the wild landscape.
 The water was so fresh and land so silent.

-The Greenland coast had certainly exceeded all our expectations.
-Not a single human seen in a month bar a few small finishing boats sailing past in the bay and what we expected to be a loose and potentially dangerous area for climbing had turned out to be just stunning.
+Greenland's coast had certainly exceeded all our expectations.
+Not a single human seen in a month, bar a few small finishing boats sailing past in the bay and what we expected to be a loose and potentially dangerous area for climbing had turned out to be just stunning.
 The rock was world-class and the pitches were all of terrific quality averaging around E2-E4 climbing of sustained interest with very little loose rock.

-The small fishing boat honed into view as it came to pick us up at 1am, it was almost strange to see another human again.
-Just in time as the following day snow came right down to sea level and the temperatures dropped to below freezing again.
+The small fishing boat honed into view as it came to pick us up at 1 am, it was almost strange to see another human again.
+Just in time though, as the following day snow came right down to sea level and the temperatures dropped to below freezing again.
 It was now August.

 Our food supplies had run perfectly.
 All Indies amazing dehydrated Chilli’s and Dahl’s were spent and 10kgs of oats had turned into a small bag of mostly dust, great on principle but slightly boring after 25 days straight of porridge and a ration of Jam for 2 meals a day!